teamursamajor/2020_RobotCode_2849/README.md

 After committing, type `git remote add origin https://github.com/teamursamajor/2021_RobotCode_2849.git` to set the new remote repository where your local repository will be pushed.
 Finally, type `git push origin master` to push your commit to the remote repository.

-Note that all of your files will be stored in a folder nested inside of the original project folder.
-Trust me, I tried to get around this but couldn't.
-Just put up with it.
 If anything goes horribly wrong, close VS Code, delete the project folder entirely, open VS Code again, open a git terminal, and type `git clone https://github.com/teamursamajor/2021_RobotCode_2849` to add the repo back to your computer.
 Best of luck!